zinsy23/abacus-simulator/README.md

 - Add support for subtraction, multiplication, and division
 - Fix a bug with the `add()` function where certain numbers don't add up correctly
 - Add support for converting between base systems
-- Add support for more complex operations, such as square roots and exponents